Become a baker using the Concordium Client#

 Do not stake all of your funds or you will not have enough funds to cover transaction fees.

-This change is executed immediately, and it will take effect at the next pay day after the one in which the transaction for adding the baker was included in a block.
+This change is executed immediately, and it will take effect at the next pay day after the one in which the transaction for adding the validator was included in a block.
 If the change is made in the last epoch before pay day, then the change will not occur until the following pay day.

 When transaction is included in a block |